derrick-yu1/4-Bit-CPU/README.md

 Timing Diagram:

 The signal Ealu will be HIGH, allowng the ALU to output its content onto the bus.
-THe signal La is high, allowing the accumulator to load the data that is on the bus, in this case the content of the ALU.
+The signal La is high, allowing the accumulator to load the data that is on the bus, in this case the content of the ALU.

 Diagram: